joelpmichael/sentinel-65x-keyboard-adapter/documentation/CH32V203C8T6-EVT-R0_DevBoard.md

 ## Power

-Ensure the power switch S2 (top slide switch) is set to OFF.
-System 3.3V power will be supplied from the Sentinel 65X.
+Ensure the power switch `S2` (top slide switch) is set to ON.
+System 3.3V power will be supplied from the USB-C port.

 ## USB Connections

-Connect the USB keyboard to P6 (top USB-A connector), and connect a USB-C cable to P7 (bottom USB-C connector).
-Configuration interface is available on the USB-C connector, but power-only is fine.
-You may want to fit 0603 size 5.1k resistors in R22/R23 to make intelligent USB-C power supplies and cables work.
+Connect the USB keyboard to `P6` (top USB-A connector), and connect a USB-C cable to `P7` (bottom USB-C connector).
+A configuration interface is available on the USB-C connector using a standard USB-CDC-ACM providing a command-line interface.
+You can also connect the USB-C port to a power-only source.
+You may want to fit 0603 size 5.1k resistors in `R22`/`R23` to make intelligent USB-C power supplies and cables work.

 ## Debugger Connection

-Connect debugger's SWDIO to PA13, SWCLK to PA14 - Right pin bank, right column, below 3V3 and GND, above NRST.
+Connect debugger's `SWDIO` to `PA13`, `SWCLK` to `PA14` - right pin bank, right column, below `3V3` and `GND`, above `NRST`.
+Connect debugger's `RST` to `NRST` and `GND` to `GND` - right pin bank, right column.

 ## Sentinel 65X Connection

+**IMPORTANT NOTE FOR SENTINEL 65X PROTOTYPE 4 OWNERS:** Prototopye 4 uses 3.3V on the SNES controller port, and was changed in Prototype 4.1 to use 5V.
+If you own a first-release Prototype 4 board which has not been modified to use 5V on the SNES controller ports, you can omit the level shifters on the `CLOCK`, `LATCH`, and `DATA` lines.

-Connect to Sentinel 65X Controller 1 port.
-Connect SNES_CLK to PB0, SNES_LATCH to PB1, SNES_DATA0 to PB2, I2C_SCL to PB10, I2C_SDA to PB11, GND to GND, and 3.3V to 3.3V.
+Connect SNES interface cable to Sentinel 65X Controller 1 port.
+Connect `+5V` to a level-shifter board "high" side voltage reference, `GND` to the level-shifter board GND reference, `SNES_CLK` to `PB0`, `SNES_LATCH` to `PB1`, `SNES_DATA0` to `PB2` via the level shifter data lines, `GND` from the level shifter to `GND`, and "low" side voltage reference to `3V3`.

 ## LED Connection